jirouette/catholingo-irc/README.md

 Highlighting the bot triggers the **!speak** command.

+### Messenger

+The **Messenger** service allows a user to leave a message to another.
+The message will be delivered to the target the next s/he talks.

+The services provides the following commands :
+- **!tell <user> <message>** : Leave a message to a user.

 ### Admin

 The **Admin** service allows users to use admin centered actions.
 Some of its commands are highly unsecure and the service currently does not recognize admin users.
 You shouldn't use them.
 If you still want to use them, add an environment var `UNSECURE_MODE` in the admin service with value `1`.